takuyahirata23/tracker_api/README.md

 # Tracker

-Tracker GraphQL API, and application for admin powered by Elixir and Phoenix
+Tracker GraphQL API, and application for admin powered by Elixir, Phoenix, Postgres, Tailwind

 - GraphQL API for clients
 - Admin application for content management